|

 To use a script, you must place it into the script handler.
 There

-are three ways of doing this:
+are two ways of doing this:

 - Load a previously-recorded (and saved) script from disk.